 If you’re interested in building a strong culture based on honest brand values, check out this post.

-This is a common refrain these days… Doesn’t matter if the client is selling complex, business-to-business services online or a simple impulse item in the corner market, they often have the same idea concerning web copy…
+This is a common refrain these days… Doesn’t matter if the client is selling complex, business-to-business services or a simple impulse item, they often have the same idea when it comes to writing better web copy…

 “This copy’s just too long.
 No one’s going to read that.”

 “You can’t put that much copy on a website.”

 “It’s just too many words.”

 They probably just took some online advice a little too far….

 “Keep it short.”

 “Use just the facts, and do it in 140 characters.”